pegaltier/awesome-utils-dev/utils-all/utils-trade-strat.md

 - continue work on ROC, find improvement to close better, like the BREAKOUT (ema?)
 - backtest my first Multi Timeframe Psych with rules long only if close > 2 bands
 - reorganize different RSI stategies : RSI3X; RSIRANGE, RSIPULLBACK, RSIMR (Lefort), STOMR (Lefort)
+- try another approach: ex: insidebar strategy using the robuxio book or
+- try another approach : co intregration to do arbitrage on 2 correlated pairs.

 ## TODO: NOTES: ADX
 - continue work on ADX: add input for momentumTrigger to allow keep position open if adx above this level, probably momentum is strong so it should not exit + add input for emaExit + add input for isRisingAdx